capaximperii/Template/README.md

 - The .md document files are included in the Help section of the application.
 - They contain an outer skeleton and can be expanded as required.

+## Release Management

+- git tags can be used to manage releases but this is not fully functional and requires tweaks.
+- Create a release using `git tag v00.00.02` followed by `git push origin --tags`
+- The available releases are visible on the Administration -> "Server Health" page.